2019 NBA playoffs: Bracket

 Teams in bold advanced to the next round.
 The numbers to the left of each team indicate the team's seeding in its conference, and the numbers to the right indicate the number of games the team won in that round.
 The division champions are marked by an asterisk.
+Teams with home-court advantage, the higher-seeded team, are shown in italics.